“I love the tai chi and I find it really uplifting to be learning that the movements are all about the energy and life force within myself.

 “Since having a series of strokes at age 40, I have struggled with balance and coordination.
 Tai Chi made a real difference that was observable in the first week, and obvious by the end of my first term.
 Because my brain is having to learn the use of my affected side from scratch, I have found myself noticing movement from tai chi in everyday life, and I fall over a lot less!
 The class was very welcoming, too, and moved at a beginner’s pace for a beginner like me.
 I never felt bad because of my brain injuries and bad balance, instead I was buoyed up by the positivity of the class and the forms we studied.
 Daily practice, however short, has made a palpable difference in my quality of life.”

 “From my very first experience of tai chi, I knew that this was something really special and that it would be with me for the rest of my life.
-Many a pleasant spare hour was and still is dedicated to tai chi, exploring the diverse and fascinating aspects of this ancient art.
+Many inspiring and pleasant hours have and still are regularly dedicated to tai chi, exploring the diverse and fascinating aspects of this ancient art.
 I took my training to teacher level so that I could share with others the experience and benefits I was getting from it”.

 Zabeth Reid, Yeovil, Somerset